-- Estimated annual compensation for the first fiscal year. - The term "Fund Complex" applies to the seven portfolios that currently comprise the Trust, which consists of the North Square Global Resources & Infrastructure Fund and six other North Square Funds (offered in a separate Prospectus and SAI).
+- Estimated annual compensation for the first fiscal year. - The term "Fund Complex" applies to the nine portfolios that currently comprise the Trust, which consists of the two Funds, the North Square Oak Ridge Small Cap Growth Fund, the North Square International Small Cap Fund, the North Square Dynamic Small Cap Fund, the North Square Oak Ridge Disciplined Growth Fund, the North Square Multi Strategy Fund, the North Square Oak Ridge Dividend Growth Fund, and the North Square Global Resources & Infrastructure Fund (offered in separate Prospectuses and SAIs).